 Clever Partner Agents are top-rated real estate agents from major brands — like Keller Williams or Century 21 — who are experts in their local markets.
-They offer the same full services as other agents, but for a lower commission of a flat fee of $3,000 or 1% if your home sells for more than $350,000.
+They offer the same full services as other agents, but for a lower listing fee of just 1.5% — about half the typical commission rate.

 Top FAQs About Zillow Make Me Move